 before the 12th century, in the meaning defined above

-Middle English, from Old English drēogan; akin to Gothic driugan to perform military service
+Middle English, from Old English drēogan; akin to Goth driugan to perform military service

 What made you want to look up dree?
 Please tell us where you read or heard it (including the quote, if possible).